pendo-io/pendo-mobile-sdk/migration-docs/README.md

 - [MAUI](/migration-docs/maui-2.x-to-3.x-migration.md)
 - [Flutter](/migration-docs/flutter-2.x-to-3.x-migration.md)

 Xamarin iOS and Xamarin Android are no longer supported in 3.x.
-Please move to MAUI or Xamarin Forms SDKs.
-This requires creating a new Pendo App and recapturing the app pages and features.
+Please use the SDK for MAUI or Xamarin Forms.
+This requires creating a new Pendo App and recapturing the app's Pages and Features.